Who We Serve

 Vendor and platform evaluation — assessing AI tools and providers against regulatory, operational, and governance criteria

-Disclosure review — auditing how AI capabilities are described across client agreements, marketing materials, and filings
+Disclosure review — auditing how AI capabilities are described across client agreements, marketing materials, and regulatory filings

 -